openenergysolutions/openfmb.docs/docs/adapter/native-plugins/nats.md

 ```

 :::note
-The username/password is not required when using TLS mutual authentication to be secure, but the two modes are also not mutually exclusive.
-You can do server-only authentication without any credentials (client not authenticated) and you can require username/password server-side even with TLS mutual authentication.
+The username/password is not required when using TLS mutual authentication, but the two modes are not mutually exclusive, either.
+You can do server-only authentication without any credentials (client not authenticated), and you can require username/password server-side even with TLS mutual authentication.
 :::

 ### JWTs

-A NATS client can prove its permission to the server by providing a JSON Web
+A NATS client can prove its permission to the server by providing a JSON Web Token (JWT).
-Token (JWT).
 It is possible to specify the token with the `jwt-creds-file`
 parameter.
-This feature can be used alone, with server-only authentication, or
-with mutual authentication.
+This feature can be used alone, with server-only authentication, or with mutual authentication.

 :::note
 Using JWT only ensures that the client has permissions attested to with the token.
 It does not protect the communications from tampering or inspection in the same way that TLS does.
 :::

 ```yaml